-The Federation of State Beef Councils represents the 44 Qualified State Beef Councils.
-Collectively, the QSBCs include over 700 state board members and these board members represent a wide range of industry organizations and every segment of the beef industry.
+The Federation of State Beef Councils represents the 43 Qualified State Beef Councils.
+Collectively, the QSBCs include more than 700 state board members and these board members represent a wide range of industry organizations and every segment of the beef industry.
 The Federation is a division of the National Cattlemen’s Beef Association (NCBA), which is a contractor to the Beef Checkoff Program.
 The program is administered by the Cattlemen’s Beef Board, with oversight provided by the U.S. Department of Agriculture.

-To build beef demand by inspiring, unifying and supporting an effective state and national Checkoff partnership.
+• To build beef demand by inspiring, unifying and supporting an effective and coordinated state and national Checkoff partnership.

 Statement of Beliefs

-- We believe in the success of a strong state and national partnership resulting in increased consumer demand for beef and higher consumer confidence.
+- We believe in the power of a strong state and national partnership resulting in increased consumer demand for beef.

 - We believe in producer control of Checkoff funds through the Qualified State Beef Councils, which are the foundation of the Beef Checkoff.